 are able to commit to volunteering at least one shift per week

 are able to commit to volunteering for 12 months or more

 have no criminal history of violence drug offences, sex offences, or crimes against children, and if you are willing to obtain a Police Check and for some roles a TB and immunity check history through a blood-test.

 are able to contribute skills and experiences obtained from previous work, or volunteer experience in a similar role, with referees able to attest to this.

-You as the volunteer apply for the role of your choice and after a discussion with the Volunteer Manager during an interview, a role can be assigned to you based on your availability, skills and experience and in keeping with the hospitals priorities.
+You apply for the role of your choice and after a discussion with the Volunteer Manager during an interview, a role can be assigned to you based on your availability, skills and experience and in keeping with the hospital's priorities.

 You can apply to volunteer for any off the roles that say apply now and complete the online application.
 We look forward to hearing from you.